mlava/augmented-headings/README.md

 TODO:
-1. Enhance Sticky Headings extension to respect these new heading levels H4-H6 ~~2.
-Enhance Table of Contents extension to respect these new heading levels H4-H6~~
+1. Enhance Sticky Headings extension to respect these new heading levels H4-H6
+2. ~~Enhance Table of Contents extension to respect these new heading levels H4-H6~~